SUPERVISION & Training

 Applied Behavior Analysis is a science that focuses on understanding individual behavior and the biological, environmental, pharmacological, and circumstantial factors that influence behaviors.
 Our understanding of human behavior allows us to use the principles of Behavior Analysis and apply it to an individuals natural learning environment.

-Applied Behavior Analysis is one of the most widely accepted and researched therapy for children diagnosed with Autism.
+Applied Behavior Analysis is one of the most widely accepted and researched service for children diagnosed with Autism.
 ABA based therapy is also an effective treatment to target behavior goals for individuals diagnosed with other developmental delays and any individual who wishes to work on a particular behavior.

 During ABA based Therapy, our Behavior Therapists work with your child 1:1 within the home and/or community setting.
 Our therapists target decrease of problem behaviors and increase socially significant skills that will improve you're child's ability to access their learning and social environment.
 Some of the teaching strategies we use are as follows:

 Natural Environment Teaching (NET) - We use your child's natural environment and contrive opportunities to work on their goals.
 While this may look like play to your child, our therapists are working on various skills such as, communication, fine motor, gross motor, sharing, matching, labeling, and many more - because ABA is fun!

 Functional Communication Training (FCT) - During FCT, you and your child are learning how to communicate with each other.
 Communicative responses are taught to access their wants and needs, as well as to terminate undesired activities.
 Our team will help your child use the most effective and functional means of communication that is accessible.
 Some examples of communicative tools are, American Sign Language, Picture Communication, and other Augmentative and Alternative Communication devices.

 Discrete Trial Teaching (DTT)- This is a more structured approach to teaching skills.
 Our therapists target specific skills that will teach your child to discriminate various items in their environment and engage in more difficult table top tasks.
 Therapists are provided with specific strategies on how to implement DTT wherein it is therapeutic and engaging for your child.